rockstor/rockstor-doc/kvm_setup.rst

     :scale: 100%
     :align: center

-This graphical assistant is fairly intuitive and can get a VM up and running by just following the built in "Create a new virtual machine" however if you like to be able to name your drives/volumes then creating them first will be necessary.
+This graphical assistant is fairly intuitive and can get a virtual machine up and running by just following the built in "Create a new virtual machine" however if you like to be able to name your drives/volumes then creating them first will be necessary.

-Adding the virtual drives / disks
+Creating the virtual drives / disks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Double click on the localhost (QEMU) and select the storage tab